-- i) makes or participates in making decisions that affect the whole, or a substantial part, of the business of SDI; or - ii) has the capacity to significantly affect SDI's financial standing; - b) the internal or external auditor (including a member of an audit team conducting an audit) or actuary of SDI or a related body corporate; and - c) a person authorised by SDI to receive disclosures that may qualify for protection under the Corporations Act. - 6.2.3 SDI encourages Disclosers to make disclosures of Disclosable Matters to any of the following internal and external Eligible Recipients: - SDI's Managing Director; - SDI's COO/CFO; - SDI's Global HR Manager; - SDI's external consultant, who SDI authorises to receive disclosures that may qualify for protection under the Corporations Act.
+- i) makes or participates in making decisions that affect the whole, or a substantial part, of the business of SDI, or - ii) has the capacity to significantly affect SDI's financial standing. - b) the internal or external auditor (including a member of an audit team conducting an audit) or actuary of SDI or a related body corporate; and - c) a person authorised by SDI to receive disclosures that may qualify for protection under the Corporations Act. - 6.2.3 SDI encourages Disclosers to make disclosures of Disclosable Matters to any of the following internal and external Eligible Recipients: - SDI's Managing Director; - SDI's Director of Finance & Chief Operating Officer; - SDI's Global HR Manager; - SDI's external auditor.